RUrlus/carma/README.md

 ### License

-carma is provided under a Apache 2.0 license that can be found in the LICENSE file.
+CARMA is provided under a Apache 2.0 license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.